yeab-tilahun/Inventory-System/README.md

 # Inventory-System
-# we have included the database logical design, ER diagram and SQL andalso incase you need it we have added mysql connector 8.0.26
+# we have included the database logical design, ER diagram and SQL incase you need it😊
 The system that we made tracks items that are stored in a specific warehouse.
 These items are stored in specific storage areas(units).
 When an item is sold the quantity of that specific item is deducted,